bquistorff/statacons/src/complete_datasignature.md

 > complete_datasignature [, dta_file("file.dta") fname("sigfile.ext") nometa fast vv_labels_only]

 By default, __complete_datasignature__ will use the dta-file in memory to create create a signature that depends on the data and all metadata, but not the embedded timestamp.
-For reference, if there is no meta-data, the hash value is 4294967295.

 ### Options